pascaldekloe/flit/README.md

 # Specification

+## Abstract

 Fixed-Length Integer Trim (FLIT) is a variable-length quantity algorithm.
-It is ment to outperform varint encoding in terms of speed and size.
+FLIT64 outperforms varint encoding in terms of speed and size.

-#### Features

 * Fixed data size range by design
 * Size known at fist byte (minimizes memory access)